 - Gift giving among Chinese couples is especially intense during Chinese festivals and shopping events, such as Valentine’s Day, Qixi festival, 520 Day and Singles’ Day.

 - Quality, functionality and price are key factors when it comes to purchase a gift for a partner.
 Chocolate, flowers, jewels, creative presents and apparel are the most common gift giving categories during Chinese lovers’ festivals, while Louis Vuitton and Chanel are in both male and female consumers’ top 3 favorite brands for gifts.

 - Luxury brands devote considerable efforts to stand out in China’s gift economy.
-Tiffany & Co. campaign for 520 Day in 2020 and Valentino Qixi gift box in 2019 are two good example of how companies attempt to build stronger ties with their Chinese consumers and catch the attention of the younger generations.
+Tiffany & Co. campaign for 520 Day in 2020 and Valentino Qixi gift box in 2019 are two good examples of how companies attempt to build stronger ties with their Chinese consumers and catch the attention of the younger generations.